gbousqu/create_html_from_gdoc/README.md

    - Enable the Google Drive API and Google Docs API
    - Create OAuth credentials (Web application type)
    - Configure authorized JavaScript origins with your domain name (e.g., `https://yourdomain.com`)
+   - No need to configure redirect URIs as the application runs entirely client-side
    - Create an API Key and properly restrict it
    - Save these credentials in the admin interface